Julien-cpsn/Rust-SVOX-Pico-TTS/README.md

 ## Introduction

-This library is a very simple wrapper for the SVOX Pico TTS Package.
+This library is a very simple wrapper for the SVOX Pico TTS Linux package.

+What is Pico?

 The Pico Text-to-Speech (TTS) service uses the TTS binary from SVOX for producing spoken text.

 Support languages:
 - English, US (en-US)